histamined/histamine/README.md

 Go to the releases tab, and download the latest "histamine.doc" file, then just share it to Gemini and...
 BOOM!
 You are jailbroken.

+**Tested Models**

+As of April 16, 2025:
+Tested models are:

+Gemini 2.0 Flash
+Gemini 2.5 Pro
+Gemma3 (via ollama)

 **Disclaimer:**

 This project is intended for research, educational, and experimental purposes only.
 We do not endorse or encourage any illegal or unethical activities.
 Use at your own risk.